FDSN/SeedLink/docs/protocol.rst

 CAPABILITIES capability_list {CAP:CAP}
     specifies capabilities supported by the client.
 Equivalent of ENABLE when EXTREPLY is included, other capabilities have no effect.
 This command is included for backwards compatibility.

-GETCAPABILITIES
+GETCAPABILITIES {CAP:GETCAP}
     returns space-separated server capabilities as a single line.

 STATION station_code [network_code] {CAP:MULTISTATION}
     enables multi-station mode, which is used to transfer data of multiple stations over a single TCP connection.
 The STATION command, followed by SELECT (optional) and FETCH, DATA or TIME commands is repeated for each station and the handshaking is finished with END.
-STATION responds with "OK" on success, "ERROR" otherwise (eg., if the station is not found or multi-station mode is not supported by the server).

     In multi-station mode, all stations should use either DATA, FETCH or TIME.
 Mixing different commands results in undefined behaviour.

     If the network code is omitted, default network code is used for backwards compatibility.

     Some servers may support wildcards "\*" and "?" in station_code and network_code {CAP:NSWILDCARD}.
 In this case, the following SELECT, DATA, FETCH and TIME command will be implicitly repeated for all matching stations that are not requested explicitly, including stations that are added to the server in future.
 Sequence number must not be used unless the server supports {CAP:NSWILDCARDSEQ}.

-    Some servers may support requesting stations that will be added in future {CAP:?}.
-In this case, STATION responds with "OK" even when a station does not currently exist.
-Number of wildcard and future stations may be limited to prevent denial-of-service.
+    Number of stations and wildcards that a client can request may be limited to prevent denial of service.

+    STATION responds with "OK" if the command was accepted, "ERROR" oterwise.
+"OK" does not imply that the station already exists or is known to the server.
+"ERROR" may have several reasons, including:

+    * multi-station mode not supported;
+    * station not found;
+    * limits exceeded.

 END {CAP:MULTISTATION}
     end of handshaking in multi-station mode.
 No explicit response is sent.